JiankunW/AWS-Lambda-ML-Training/README.md

 8. (Optional) Updating the function code

 You must build, tag, upload the new image again.
-Then update the Lambda function with the new image with the `update-function-code`, e.g.:
+Then update the Lambda function with the new image, e.g.:
 ```bash
 aws lambda update-function-code \
   --function-name linear_ec_2 \